 Guangxi CDC is the provincial center for disease prevention and control for Guangxi Zhuang Autonomous Region in southern China.
 Based in the provincial capital, Nanning, it directs and supports a network of municipal and county CDCs throughout the autonomous region of 55 million people.
 Guangxi CDC employees 500 staff and has 24 research divisions and laboratories focusing on human parasitology, immunology, food safety and environmental health, and different bacterial, viral, infectious and chronic diseases.
 It also has a HIV/AIDS clinic to provide testing, counseling, and treatment.

-In 2016, Global Health Seed Grants for research in Guangxi, China were awarded to forge new collaborative research efforts between the University of Minnesota and Guangxi CDC while paving the way for increased student engagement in research.
+Global Health Seed Grants for research in Guangxi, China supports partnership between faculty from the University of Minnesota and Guangxi Center for Disease Prevention and Control in Nanning, China, pursuing global health research.

-Shujia Liang is the Deputy Director of the Institute of HIV/AIDS Prevention and Control at Guangxi CDC and holds a master's degree in microbiology from Guangxi University, Nanning, China.
+Shujia Liang, the Deputy Director of the Institute of HIV/AIDS Prevention and Control at Guangxi CDC, holds a master's degree in microbiology from Guangxi University, Nanning, China.
 She has studied the human immunodeficiency virus extensively in the past 15 years.
-She will be a visiting scholar at the Institute of Molecular Virology, working with Louis Mansky.
+She was a visiting scholar at the Institute of Molecular Virology, working with Louis Mansky.